tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 <p align="center"><img class="shadow" src="img/cloze_card.webp" alt="cloze card"></p>
 <p align="center"><i>A cloze card.</i></p>

+## Audio-based cards

+Audio-based cards,
+or audio cards,
+are a type of flashcard that features only an audio recording on the front side.
+On the back,
+you'll find the spoken piece in text form, along with its meaning.
+This type of card can be helpful for those who want to improve their listening skills by memorizing words based on how they sound.

+### How to review audio cards

+When you review an audio card, the front side plays an audio file with a word, phrase, or sentence in the target language.
+Your task is to recognize it and understand what it means.

+Try to recall the meaning,
+then flip the card over to see the back side.
+If your guess was correct, press "Good".
+If you couldn't recall the right answer, press "Again".

+### Pros and cons of audio cards

+I think audio cards can be beneficial for some people.
+But I don't think they're the most essential or effective tool for the job.
+Personally, I didn't use them when I learned my target languages.
+To improve your listening skills, it's way more effective and fun to just listen to a lot of content, like watching anime, movies, or TV shows.

+One downside of audio cards is that they're easier to cheat on compared to text-based cards.
+When you listen to the same recordings in Anki, you might find yourself getting trained to answer those specific recordings instead of actually learning to recognize the sounds.
+This can lead to memorizing the answer based on the audio clip rather than truly hearing the sounds and understanding the language.

+It's also unclear whether audio-based cards can actually help develop your listening ability, since listening to the same audio clip over and over isn't the same as listening to different representations of words being spoken in authentic content.

 ## Conclusion

 The lack of context makes word cards harder to learn,